Pudzz/Pudzz/README.md

 📫 My mail, if you want to reach me: padsvensson@live.se

 ####  Interests 👀
+- Computer graphics
-- Game programming
+- Game engines
 - Scripting tools in Autodesk Maya | Maininterest of category: Animation

 #### Currently learning 🌱
 - More about C++, C# and C
-- More scripting in Autodesk Maya with various Python modules and the C++ API.
+- OpenGL

  ### - - - - - Ongoing projects 🔧 - - - - -
 - 3D Project in DirectX as a showcase with all of my work and all the different techniques I learned.